Cumberland Local Planning Panel

 The Panel will publish its reasons and conclusions for decisions and a record of voting and is subject to Council approved Cumberland Local Planning Panel Policy and Procedures.

-Changes to Local Planning Panels
+Current operations of Local Planning Panels

 - reducing the need to conduct public panel meetings for non-contentious matters by applying a ‘10-or-more’ objection trigger for public meetings